jpmit/pybetdaq/README.md

 ```

 where 'username' and 'password' are for your Betdaq account.  set_user
-must be called before using the api since the username and password
+must be called before using the api functions since the username and
-are needed in the SOAP headers.
-As an alternative, the username and
+password are needed in the SOAP headers (see the API docs).
+As an
-password can be hard coded into const.py as BDAQUSER and BDAQPASS (see
+alternative, the username and password can be hard coded into const.py
-const.py).
+as BDAQUSER and BDAQPASS (see const.py).

-The Betdaq API functions are then available in the betdaq namespace in
+The Betdaq API functions are available in the betdaq.api namespace in
 MixedCase (as in the API docs).
+For example, after the above code
-For example:
+snippet we can write:

 ```python
 api.ListTopLevelEvents()
 ```
-will return a list of Event objects, each representing a top level
+which will return a list of Event objects, each representing a top
-event e.g. 'Horse Racing' or 'Soccer'.
+level event e.g. 'Horse Racing' or 'Soccer'.

 As well as 'Event' objects in the example above, the library defines
 'Market', 'Selection' and 'Order' objects, which are designed to be